Aphexus/SDRSliceGrabber/README.md

 A DockerFile is supplied to build an image which can run on AWS Batch for the initial historical data load, plus stored procedures to process the CORRECT and CANCEL messages afterwards (to save you from spending more money on EC2 instances for AWS Batch).

-The main class in the codebase (```net.nicholaspurdy.gtrslicegrabber.App```) implements AWS Lambda's RequestHandler interface so the code can then be ran on AWS Lambda on a nightly basis.
+The main class in the codebase (```net.nicholaspurdy.sdrslicegrabber.App```) implements AWS Lambda's RequestHandler interface so the code can then be ran on AWS Lambda on a nightly basis.
 The CORRECT and CANCEL messages will be processed automatically in this case.
 No need to manually call a stored procedure from MySQL Workbench.

 CloudFormation templates are a work in process.